The 8 Best Copper Kettles

 video play icon

-This wiki has been updated 28 times since it was first published in January of 2016.
+This wiki has been updated 33 times since it was first published in January of 2016.
 Why boil water in just any old saucepan when you can prepare your hot drinks in style by using one of these attractive copper kettles.
 In addition to being elegant, they are more efficient than stainless steel or aluminum, and a high-quality model can last for 20 years or longer.
 They are lined with nonreactive nickel or tin to keep heavy metals out of your beverages.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Simplex Kensington